shipcod3/mySapAdventures/README.md

 - Look for common web vulnerabilities (Refer to OWASP Top 10) because there are XSS, RCE, XXE, etc. vulnerabilities in some places.
 - Check out Jason Haddix's ["The Bug Hunters Methodology"](https://github.com/jhaddix/tbhm) for testing web vulnerabilities.
 - Auth Bypass via verb Tampering?
 Maybe :)
+- Open ```http://SAP:50000/webdynpro/resources/sap.com/XXX/JWFTestAddAssignees# ``` then hit the "Choose" Button and then in the opened window press “Search”.
+You should be able to see a list of SAP users (Vulnerability Reference: [ERPSCAN-16-010](https://erpscan.com/advisories/erpscan-16-010-sap-netweaver-7-4-information-disclosure/) )

 ## Attack!
 - Check if it runs on old servers or technologies like Windows 2000.